Jan Žižka: Gunpowder weapons

 The Hussite wars also marked the earliest successful use of pistols on the battlefield and Žižka was an innovator in the use of gunpowder.
 He was the first European commander to maneuver on the field with cannon of medium caliber mounted on carts in between the wagons.
 The Czechs called the handgun a píšťala, and anti-infantry field guns houfnice, from which the English words "pistol" and "howitzer" have been derived.
 The Germans had just started corning gunpowder, making it suitable for use in smaller, tactical weapons.
 A handgunner on an open field armed with only a single-shot weapon and without a bayonette was no match for a charging knight on a horse; however, from behind a castle wall, or from within the enclosure of the wagenburg, massed and disciplined gunmen could use the handgun to its greatest potential.
 From his experiences at the Battle of Grunwald, Žižka knew exactly how his enemies would attack, and he found new ways to defeat forces numerically superior to his own.

 Hussite Crusades

-The Hussite Wars were fought to win recognition of faith of the Hussites, the forerunners of the Protestant Reformation, and though predominantly a religious movement, it was also propelled by social issues and strengthened Czech national awareness.
+The Hussite Wars were fought to win recognition of faith of the Hussites, the initial stages of the Protestant Reformation, and though predominantly a religious movement, it was also propelled by social issues and strengthened Czech national awareness.
 The Catholic Church deemed Hus's teachings heretical.
 He was excommunicated in 1411, condemned by the Council of Constance, and burned at the stake in 1415.
 The wars proper began in July 1419, with the First Defenestration of Prague, when protesting Hussites threw the town councillors and the judge out the windows of the New Town Hall.
 It has been reputed that King Wenceslaus IV was so stunned by the defenestration that he died from the shock shortly afterward on 16 August 1419.
 This led to the armed conflict in which Žižka was to earn his fame.